 Remember the last time you’ve been procrastinating about a task you considered to be challenging.
 You probably called yourself lazy again?
 It wasn’t laziness – it was the fear of not knowing how to tackle the task that paralyzed your activity.

 Just sit and take your time making a list of what it was that made you afraid.
 Once the challenges are identified, it’s easier for you to find a way of dealing with them.
-If you are an entrepreneur taking your very first steps, fear of failure and lack of experience is likely to be among the problems.
+If you are an entrepreneur taking your very first steps, fear of failure and lack of experience are likely to be among the problems.
 You’re not alone.

 It’s surely onerous to quit a day job in order to dive into the unknown – entrepreneurial life with no guarantees at all – but let me show you an example of a woman who used her fear as the fuel for ambitions she had.